Wesbest/KubernetesForEveryone/README.md

 example-ingress   <none>   hello-world.test   172.31.232.29   80      8m54s
 ```

-We have now connected the service to the pods with the help of labels and selectors.
+We have now connected the ingress to service which is connected to the pods with the help of labels and selectors.
 We can now access our application from the browser as it is exposed through the service ingress.
 Open a new tab and copy the hostname that returned in a browser.
 A webapplication should appear.
 Enable the autorefresh button.
 We will need that later.
 &nbsp;

 ![Application](https://github.com/Wesbest/KubernetesForEveryone/blob/master/Pictures/App_1_star.png)